iifl-logo

 Report on Other Legal and Regulatory Requirements

-“Annexure A” a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+As required by the Companies (Auditors Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in "Annexure A" a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

-As required by Section 143(3) of the Act, we report that:
+As required by Section 143(3) of the Act. we report that:

 a) As described in the Basis of Disclaimer of Opinion paragraph and Key audit matters paragraph, we sought but were unable to obtain all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion, proper books of account as required by law have not been kept by the Company so far as details and records provided to us.
+b) In our opinion, proper books of account as required by law have not been kept by the

-c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account.
+c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, Statement of Changes in Equity and the Cash Flow Statement dealt with by this Report are in agreement with the books of account

 d) In our opinion, the aforesaid standalone financial statements subject to the matters mentioned in the ‘Basis for Disclaimer of Opinion para above, comply with the Indian Accounting Standards (Ind AS) specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014.